Falling for Sioux Falls

 Sioux Falls knows how to have fun.
 If you happen to visit in the summertime, chances are you’ll be able to catch at least a night (or two) of free live music!
 That’s right, FREE!
-Levitt at the Falls is a new state-of-the-art outdoor music venue that’s hosting 50 free concerts throughout the summer, and the setting couldn’t be more idyllic!
+Levitt at the Falls is a new state-of-the-art outdoor music venue that’s hosting up to 50 free concerts throughout the summer, and the setting couldn’t be more idyllic!
 We spent our first night in Sioux Falls grooving to the music and enjoying the warm South Dakota weather, and we instantly felt right at home!

 The Picturesque Parks and Trails